 2. Have a Hot Cup of Coffee When trying to keep yourself warm you may want to grab a cup of steaming cup of black coffee, tea or hot chocolate.
 Health experts say caffeine can sometimes work similar to theophylline, a chemical commonly found in asthma medication.
 Regular coffee drinkers also seem to have better asthma management, according to studies.
 Although caffeine is listed as one of the asthma-fighting power foods, by no means is caffeine meant to replace asthma medication (it is recommended use is for “in-case of emergency” situations only).

 3. Participate in Indoor Exercises Light exercise is an important health benefactor, even for those who have exercise-induced asthma.
 But to make sure that you decrease your chances of having an attack, exercise indoors.
-Do not expose yourself to the cold air by running outside—find an indoor track or do mild exercises at home.
+Do not expose yourself to the cold air by running outside—find an indoor track or do mild exercises at home or if you fancy skating, it’s best to skate indoors while utilizing accessories such as the Onewheel footpads from The Float Life.
 It’s also recommended to do “winter activities” such as ice skating or playing hockey in an indoor facility.

 This is a guest post from Jacelyn Thomas.
 Jacelyn writes about for IdentityTheft.net.